Paul Wagenknecht

 Research

-State-of-the-art phosphorescent materials are integral to devices such as flat-screen displays and modern energy efficient lighting.
-Such materials efficiently convert electricity to light.
-The reverse process, the conversion of light into electricity, is perhaps even more technologically desirable.
-Our group studies complexes of metals such as iron, titanium, ruthenium, chromium, iridium, and rhodium as possible materials to improve these technologies.
+State-of-the-art phosphorescent materials are integral to devices such as flat screen displays and modern, energy-efficient lighting.
+Such materials efficiently convert electricity (energy) into light.
+The reverse process, the conversion of light into electricity or fuels is perhaps even more technologically desirable.
+Our group studies complexes of metals such as titanium, copper, iron, silver, and platinum as possible materials to improve these technologies.

-Photophysics of complexes with electron deficient alkyne ligands
+Photophysics of Pt complexes with electron deficient alkyne ligands

 -